 Prospective PhD Students

-I consider the following two papers to be most representative of the work I plan to complete in the future and the type of work on which I'm most excited to collaborate with doctoral students:
+I consider the following three papers to be most representative of the work I plan to complete in the future and the type of work on which I'm most excited to collaborate with doctoral students:

-1. Dannals, J. E., Reit, E. S., & Miller, D. T. (2020).
+2. Dannals, J. E., Reit, E. S., & Miller, D. T. (2020).
 From whom do we learn the norm?
 The role of hierarchical rank in social norm perception.
 Organizational Behavior and Human Decision Processes, 161, 213-227.

 (article) (data & pre-registrations) (recorded talk)

-2. Dannals, J. E., & Miller, D. T. (2017).
+3. Dannals, J. E., & Miller, D. T. (2017).
 Social norm perception in groups with outliers.
 Journal of Experimental Psychology: General, 146(9), 1342-1359.

 (article) (data)

-If you're looking for advice on applying for PhDs, whether a PhD is right for you, or how you can best prepare your application, I recommend this resource from Wharton and this resource from two current PhD students at HBS.
+If you're looking for advice on applying for PhDs, whether a PhD is right for you, or how you can best prepare your application, I recommend this resource from Wharton and this resource from two PhD students at HBS.